Data annotation for supervised vs. unsupervised learning: what are the differences?

 Choosing the right approach to data annotation depends on your project objectives and the types of algorithms you wish to use.
 By understanding these differences, you'll be better prepared to plan and execute your image, audio/video or text annotation tasks successfully.

-To support you in the complex process of data processing, from collection to annotation and validation of results, Innovatiana has positioned itself as a provider of high-quality data annotation services, capable of meeting the needs of both paradigms, whether for supervised or unsupervised learning.
+To support you in the complex process of data processing, from data collection to annotation and validation of results, Innovatiana has positioned itself as a service provider.

 With our expertise in data annotation complemented by functional expertise for the most complex tasks, as well as specific knowledge of the main labeling tools, we're ready to provide you with quality data to feed your AI projects, whatever approach you prefer!
 Remember: it's by building quality training data sets that you get better AI models!